RKWKomZe/RkwAjax/ReadMe.md

 Now that the basic functionality is available we can use it.
 This is best explained using an example.
 ### Example
-Let's pretend you have an extension which
+Let's pretend you have an extension which:
  * renders a list of elements
  * a filter for this list
- * a more button for pagination
+ * a more-button for pagination

 The Fluid-code may look like this:
 ```